7.24.2011

 “It’ll be fine Charlie, we’ll get by,” my mother assured.
 But she, too, had become weary; her hopeful spirit, heavy in the thick air.

 My mother was a baker, by hobby not trade.
-She was talented and resourceful; I’m not sure which came first: the cupboards were often better used for hiding spots than for storage, but somehow there was always the right amount of something for her to do her thing.
+She was talented and resourceful; I’m not sure which came first: the cupboards were often better used for hiding spots than for storage, but somehow there was always the right amount of something for her to do her magic.
 It was what kept her smiling, moving forward.
 Even then, I could sense the purpose she felt with each knead of dough.
 Folks would pop by, knocking about on the back door, “Hey there, your mama got anymore of those tasty Helen’s helpings?”
 She’d sell them for what she could.
 People seemed to like them.
 And what she didn’t sell, we ate before they spoiled.
 My mother wasn’t a waster.

 The wind picked up that evening: a distant rain shower’s fair warning.
 Father moved slowly about the house, bringing the windows to a close.
 I had slipped quietly down the staircase, breaking away from my obedient, nightly routine.
 He looked up as the floor creaked, “Hey kiddo, you should be in bed.”